-Through this long history of oppression and struggle, centered in the Southwest, the people of Mexican heritage in the U.S. have been forged into a single nationality-Mexican-Americans, or Chicanos and have also been welded together with workers of other nationalities into a single working class.
+Through this long history of oppression and struggle, centered in the Southwest, the people of Mexican heritage in the U.S. have been forged into a single nationality-Mexican-Americans, or Chicanos-and have also been welded together with workers of other nationalities into a single working class.

-The Mexican-Americans of northern New Mexico and southern Colorado have different historical roots than those who came from Mexico mainly after 1900, and there are particular demands, such as those dealing with the land grants, that apply mainly in this area.
+The Mexican-Americans of northern New Mexico and southern Colorado have different historical roots than those who came from Mexico mainly after 1900, and there are particular demands, such as those dealing with land, that apply mainly in this area.
 But today many of the Mexican-Americans from this area are dispersed into the cities of the Southwest as workers.
 And in general this group is merged with those who have immigrated from Mexico and takes part, together with them, in the Chicano people's movement as well as the overall workers' movement.

-While Chicanos are not a nation, and have not developed as a people in a single and separate national territory, there are areas in the Southwest-including northern New Mexico and southern Colorado, as well as parts of Texas-where sizeable numbers of Mexican people have lived for many generations and where today they still make up a majority.
-While the right of nations to self-determination does not apply to Chicanos, autonomy-in adminstration of local affairs and other aspects-within the framework of a single state, may prove to be an important part of achieving equality for Chicanos and uniting the Chicano people most powerfully with the working class as a whole in building socialism.
-The proletariat and its party upholds the right of Chicanos to autonomy in such areas of sizeable historic concentrations of Mexican-Americans, while also upholding the rights of Indians in these areas to land, and approaching the question of autonomy for Chicanos and Indians on the basis of building the unity of all nationalities in the common struggle against the ruling class.
+While Chicanos are not a nation, and have not developed as a people in a single and separate national territory, there are areas in the Southwest -including northern New Mexico and southern Colorado, as well as parts of Texas-where sizeable numbers of Mexican people have lived for many generations and where today they still make up a majority.
+While the right of nations to selfdetermination does not apply to Chicanos, autonomy-in administration of local affairs and other aspects-within the framework of a single state. may prove to be an important part of achieving equality for Chicanos and uniting the Chicano people most powerfully with the working class as a whole in building socialism.
+The proletariat and its Party upholds the right of Chicanos to autonomy in such areas of sizeable historic concentrations of Mexican-Americans, while also upholding the rights of Indians in these areas to land, and approaching the question of autonomy for Chicanos and Indians on the basis of building the unity of all nationalities and advancing the struggle of the working class against the bourgeoisie.
+With this same basic approach the proletariat and its Party upholds the right of the masses of Chicano people to land denied them through the violation of the Treaty of Guadalupe-Hidalgo.